 This information was gathered to provide you, an employee leaving the University, with information concerning termination.

-Medical, dental and voluntary vision coverage will end on the last day of employement. *
+Medical, dental and voluntary vision coverage continues until the end of the month in which employment ends.

 Information regarding your rights to coverage continuation under the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be mailed to your address of record.

 Eligible expenses may be incurred up until termination date.
 You will then have 90 days following termination to file for reimbursement of eligible expenses.

 You will continue to have access to your HSA balance following your employment end date.
 Your account will transition to an individual account and a new debit card will be issued.
 Any account fees that had previously been paid by USNH will become your responsibility, you will be responsible for a monthly fee, as well as a debit card issuance fee.
 If you establish coverage under a different employer plan that also features an HSA, you can request that your HSA balances be rolled over into the newly-established HSA.